ckeditor/ckeditor5/docs/builds/guides/frameworks/overview.md

 ## Is CKEditor 5 compatible with framework XYZ?

 Yes.
 CKEditor 5 is compatible with every JavaScript framework that we have heard of so far.
 CKEditor 5 is a JavaScript component (a pretty complex one but still) and does not require any uncommon techniques or technologies to be used.
-Threfore, unless the framework that you use has very untypical limitations, CKEditor 5 is compatible with it.
+Threfore, unless the framework that you use has very not typical limitations, CKEditor 5 is compatible with it.

 > How do I use CKEditor 5 with my framework?